-The PRPL file is designed to reflect the sometimes complex and dynamic relationships between people and their private insurance.
-It allows maximum flexibility for researchers, but it also requires that they make analytical decisions in their research.
+The PRPL PUF is designed to reflect the sometimes complex and dynamic relationships between people and their private insurance.
+It allows maximum flexibility for analysts, but it also requires that they make analytical decisions in their research.

-The PRPL file is a person-round-policyholder-establishment-insurance plan level file with one record for each unique combination of establishment (source of private insurance), policyholder, interview round, 3-byte unique insurance plan identifier and covered person (policyholder or dependent).
-The 3-byte insurance plan number is helpful in differentiating between plans when more than one is reported through the same establishment-policyholder-interview round.
-Thus, the PRPL file contains at least one record for each person in each round with private health insurance, or 50,837 total records.
-The PRPL file contains records for persons insured through establishments providing hospital/physician, Medigap, dental, vision, or prescription medication coverage.
-In most cases in this file, one person in the family has insurance from their employer, and this insurance covers everyone in the family.
-In this case, there is one record for each family member in each round, and each record flags the policyholder's current main job and links to one job record in the 2021 Jobs PUF (HC-227).
+The PRPL PUF is a person-round-policyholder-establishment-insurance plan level file with one record for each unique combination of establishment (source of private insurance), policyholder, interview round, 3-byte unique insurance plan identifier and covered person (policyholder or dependent).
+The 3-byte insurance plan number is helpful in differentiating between plans when more than one plan is reported through the same establishment-policyholder-interview round.
+Thus, the PRPL PUF contains at least one record for each person in each round with private health insurance, or 41,617 total records.
+Analysts should note this is an 18% drop in records compared with the 2021 PRPL PUF because no panel was fielded for a third time in 2022.
+This is most evident on proportional changes to certain variables.
+Analysts wishing to conduct longitudinal research should refer to Section 5.0 Using MEPS Data for Trend Analysis for additional information.

+The PRPL PUF contains records for persons insured through establishments providing hospital/physician, Medigap, dental, vision, or prescription medication coverage.
+Beginning in 2022, the PRPL PUF also contains records for persons who purchase a separate dental plan.
+In most cases in this PUF, one person in the family has insurance from their employer, and this insurance covers everyone in the family.
+In this case, there is one record for each family member in each round, and each record flags the policyholder's current main job and links to one job record in the 2022 Jobs PUF (HC 237).
 However, other cases are more complex, and some hypothetical examples follow.